Why Is Software Testing Important?

 4. Test Environment Setup

 Your test environment determines the software and hardware conditions that will be used for your test.
+This may include conditions for real user simulation testing.
 Depending on your team, this task may be done by developers or it may be done by testers.
 You can even set up a test environment as you create test cases.

 5. Test Runs

-When your test environment is ready, you can start running your tests.
+When your test environment is ready, you can start test execution.

 Tests will either pass or fail.
 If a test fails, bugs found in the test should be documented (and connected to the requirement that was tested).
 You should run the test again — as changes are made to your software — to verify that the bug has been fixed.